mkvlrn/eslint-config/readme.md

 ### react/jsx-uses-react & react/react-in-jsx-scope

 react's [new jsx transform doesn't expect React to be in scope](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) when using jsx, and these rules expect it to be imported

+## why is the first published version 3.0.0

+Eh, I messed up...